microsoft/Xbox-GDK-Samples/Samples/IntroGraphics/SimpleTriangle/readme_en-us.md

 # Simple Triangle Sample

-*This sample is compatible with the Microsoft Game Development Kit (June 2020)*
+*This sample is compatible with the Microsoft Game Development Kit (October 2024 or later)*

 # Description